php369/SRMAP-UROP/README.md

 # SRM University-AP Project Management Portal

-A comprehensive project management portal for SRM University-AP with Google OAuth integration, assessment workflows, and modern UI.
+A comprehensive project management portal for SRM University-AP with Google OAuth integration, assessment workflows, group management, and modern UI.
+The system supports IDP, UROP, and CAPSTONE project types with streamlined application and submission workflows.

 ## Features